-The Department of Anesthesiology is forming a new, comprehensive UW Health Pre-Operative (pre-op) Clinic.
-Allowing us to expand our reach and better evaluate and prepare patients for surgery, this comprehensive pre-op clinic will result in both improved patient outcomes and increased patient and family satisfaction.
-The clinic will be directed by Dr. William Hartman, who brings his expertise and experience in augmenting pre-operative care systems.
+Melissa Deer, RN Ashley Bishop, RN Michelle Bishop, RN Donna Quandt, RN Jenna Shinstine, RN The Department of Anesthesiology is opening a comprehensive UW Health Pre-Anesthesia Clinic on Oct 3, 2023.
+The clinic will expand our reach and better evaluate and prepare patients for surgery.
+Additionally, the preanesthesia clinic will result in improved patient and health system outcomes, and increased patient and family satisfaction.
+The clinic is directed by Dr. William Hartman, who brings his expertise and experience in augmenting pre-anesthesia care systems.
+Dr. Hartman recruited 14 faculty who will be primarily staffing the clinic, with support from our new APP Anne Barnett, and our current PASS Clinic RN's, as well as our rotating residents.